 In today’s environment, there is very little time spent determining a root cause.
 Rather, the prevailing practice is to restate the problem statement or issue description as the root cause, which is rarely the case.

 Take the necessary steps to properly define the root cause so any subsequent actions within your CAPA actually hit the mark.
 If you don’t, the CAPA you are trying to address will likely still be present despite the actions you take.
 By determining the root cause, you will ensure your CAPAs are more effective in the long run.
 Easily trace CAPAs back to their root cause, even if it’s in design control.

 As an organization, CAPA is the foundational piece to know if your overall quality management system is eective.
 In real time, ANY time, know how healthy your organization is and where the opportunities for improvement are.

 A solid CAPA process is foundational and a key indicator of the health of a medical device company.

 Since anything can be tied to anything else in the system, you have a single system where all the procedures, tasks, root causes, etc. are tied into a single workflow designed specifically to manage a medical device company CAPA process.

 And because everything’s connected...you can assign CAPA-related tasks to your team and track everyone’s progress towards due dates.
 You can connect your investigation activities and results to your root cause determinations allowing your corrective and/or preventative actions to target the true problem.
-And you can access your CAPA artifacts and provide them to the auditor in a couple of clicks with absolute confidence nothing has changed.

 While a healthy CAPA process is key to a healthy quality management system, it is equally important to understand how all QMS processes connect with CAPA.
 Ensure full reciprocal traceability and auditability throughout the Greenlight Guru platform since you can easily see what was changed, why it was changed, when it changed, who changed it and what was impacted as a result of a CAPA.